bombasticSlacks/Aspirant/Game/Mercenary.md

 #### Whirlwind
 On your [Combat Turn](Terminology#Combat%20Turn) can make an attack against a number of [Characters](Terminology#Character) you are [In Melee](Terminology#In%20Melee) with, up to your [Agility](Agility) in total characters.

+#### Master Of Arms
+You can declare a weapon you are using has an additional trait worth up to 2 trait points.
+It has that trait for the rest of an encounter.
+Using this ability costs [Power](Stats#Power) equal to the trait value.
+If this is used additional times in a single encounter only the most recently declared Master Of Arms trait counts.

 ---